 The generally accepted definition of colic was first reported by Wessel and colleagues in a 1954 issue of Pediatrics.
 According to the so-called “rules of threes,” colic is “crying or fussing for more than 3 hours a day, for more than 3 days a week, and for more than 3 weeks, in an infant who is well-fed and otherwise healthy.”
 Colic typically develops around 2–4 weeks of age, and it usually resolves by 3–4 months.

 While “the rule of threes” is a handy guideline, the most important characteristic of colic is “persistent excessive crying.”
 Colic affects the parent, as well as the child.
 Frustration and exhaustion can lead to feelings of failure, low self-esteem, powerlessness, depression, and even anger.
-Ultimately, colic affects the parent-child relationship.
+Ultimately, colic can affect the parent-child relationship.

 “Normal” infant crying is often predictable, triggered by certain circumstances, and preventable provided pre-cry cues are answered.
 In contrast, colic is persistent, piercing, and seemingly painful.
 The crying spells can occur at any time, although many parents report that they usually occur in the evening.